Back pain, let's find the actual cause.

 Most back pain isn't a mystery.
-It's a disc, a joint, a nerve, or a pattern that hasn't been addressed at the root.
-Dr. Banman runs a thorough exam, finds where it's actually coming from, and builds a clear care plan — without the guesswork.
+It's a disc, a joint, a nerve, or a movement habit that's never been pinned down and treated."
+(Then vary the wording in the callouts and headings so "root cause" appears once or twice, not five times.)
+Dr. Banman runs a thorough exam, finds where it's actually coming from, and builds a clear care plan, without the guesswork.

 - Root-causeNot just symptom relief